Drive from hotel

 On our social media channels we frequently post tips, tricks & fun facts about Iceland with the hashtag #knowIceland.

-Skaftafell national park is located in south eastern part of Iceland.
-It takes approximately 2,5 hrs. to drive from Hotel Rangá to Skaftafell one way.
+Skaftafell nature reserve is located in southeast Iceland within Vatnajökull National Park.
+It takes approximately 2.5 hours to drive from Hotel Rangá to Skaftafell.

 Distances from Skaftafell National Park

-It takes approximately 2 hrs.
-40 min to drive from Hotel Rangá to Skaftafell national park.
+It takes approximately 2 hours and 40 minutes to drive from Hotel Rangá to Skaftafell national park.